sergiogordon/unitymdm-prod/ANDROID_CI_SETUP.md

 1. Log into the NexMDM dashboard
 2. Navigate to "APK Management" page
-3. See the latest CI-built debug APK
+3. See the latest CI-built **release APK** (production-ready)
-4. Deploy to devices with one click
+4. Deploy to fleet devices with one click

 ## Best Practices